Breast Reconstruction After Mastectomy

 - Leaves a scar at the site from which the donor tissue was taken

 Any type of breast reconstruction can fail if healing does not occur properly.
 In these cases, the implant or flap will have to be removed.
-If an implant reconstruction fails, a woman can sometimes have a second reconstruction using autologous tissue.
-If an autologous tissue reconstruction fails, a second flap cannot be moved to the breast area, and an implant cannot be used for another reconstruction attempt due to the lack of chest tissue available to cover the implant (2).
+If an implant reconstruction fails, a woman can usually have a second reconstruction using an alternative approach.

 What type of follow-up care and rehabilitation is needed after breast reconstruction?

 Any type of reconstruction increases the number of side effects a woman may experience compared with those after a mastectomy alone.
-A woman’s medical team will watch her closely after surgery for complications, some of which can occur months or even years later (2, 3, 6).
+A woman’s medical team will watch her closely for complications, some of which can occur months or even years after surgery (1,2,10).

-Women who have autologous tissue reconstruction may need physical therapy to help them make up for weakness experienced at the site from which the donor tissue was taken, such as abdominal weakness (9, 10).
+Women who have either autologous tissue or implant-based reconstruction may benefit from physical therapy to improve or maintain shoulder range of motion or help them recover from weakness experienced at the site from which the donor tissue was taken, such as abdominal weakness (11,12).
 A physical therapist can help a woman use exercises to regain strength, adjust to new physical limitations, and figure out the safest ways to perform everyday activities.

 Does breast reconstruction affect the ability to check for breast cancer recurrence?